Edaravone: Combination formulations

 Edaravone is combined with dextro-borneol (dexborneol) in edaravone/dexborneol, a drug approved in China for stroke.
 It is approved in intravenous (2021) and sublingual (2025) forms.
 The intravenous combination was approved on the basis of trials showing it to be superior to edavarone alone.

 Society and culture

 Economics

 The price for the medication when it launched in Japan for stroke in 2001, was set by the Japanese government at 9,931 yen/ampule.

 When the medication launched in Japan for ALS in 2001, the price was $35,000; the price in Japan in 2017 was $5,000, the US price at launch was around $145,000.
 In the US the medication was approved for all people with ALS but it was unclear at approval whether insurers would agree to pay for the medication for all people with ALS, or only people in the early stages of the disease.

 Brand names

-Brand names include Radicut, Radicava, Xavron.
+Brand names include Radicut, Radicava, and Xavron.